View Leila DAWSON's Notice on nzherald.co.nz and share memories

 |

-DAWSON Leila Margaret (Leila) (nee Shelley) (formerly Batchelor).
-Passed away peacefully aged 96 on 15 June 2020 at Selwyn Park Village, Maunu, Whangarei.
-Leila was originally from South Norwood London, England and latterly of Whangarei, New Zealand.
-Leila was a loving wife to Tom Batchelor and Frank Dawson.
-She will be deeply missed as a wonderful and kind mother to Tom, Nick, Julian and David.
-She was a loving stepmother to Liz and mother in law to Heather, Melanie, Sandi and Brenda.
-Leila was a proud Grandmother to Julia, Christopher, Georgia, Matthew, Jamie and Eden and a loving Great Grandmother to Allegra, Zoe, Lachlan, Romilly and Mila.
-Leila was also immensely grateful for the love shown to her by her wider family: Chris, Georgina and Sereana and her lifelong friends in New Zealand and around the world.
-A service will be held at Christ Church, Whangarei Anglican, 2B Kamo Road, Regent Whangarei at 1300 on Thursday 25 June 2020.
-Friends and family are invited to farewell this wonderful lady at this short service, followed by an informal gathering at 8 Quayside, Town Basin, Whangarei where happy memories of Leila will be shared with refreshments.
-All communications to the "Dawson Family" C/- PO Box 8043 Kensington, Whangarei 0145.
+DAWSON, Leila Margaret (Formerly Batchelor) (nee Shelley).
+Born 18 December 1923.
+Passed away peacefully on 15 June 2020 at Selwyn Park Village, aged 96.
+Leila left London for Kenya (1951) and then NZ (1967).
+Leila was a loving wife to Tom Batchelor and later Frank Dawson.
+Much loved by her sons Tom, Nick, Julian and Dave, her step-daughter Liz and her daughters-in-law Heather, Melanie, Sandi, Brenda and Sereana.
+Loved as Granny by Julia, Christopher, Georgia, Amber, Jenna, Steven, Matthew, Jamie and Eden.
+Loved as Great-Gran by Allegra, Zoe, Lachlan, Romilly, Azalea and Mila.
+Loved by sister Elizabeth in France and Leila's nieces and nephews.
+Service for all to celebrate her life at Christ Church Anglican, 2B Kamo Road, Whangarei at 13:00 on Thursday 25 June followed by an informal gathering at 8 Quayside.
+Messages to tom.batchelor @actrix.co.nz